A Guide to Accelerated Bachelor's Degrees

 3. Reduced costs

-Accelerated degree programs often cost less because you’re in school for a shorter amount of time.
-Additionally, many students select an online degree program, which eliminates certain costs or fees associated with in-person learning.
-As long as a school is accredited, you can also apply for federal financial aid, which can offset costs.
+Accelerated degree programs often cost less because you’re in school for a shorter time.
+Additionally, many students select an online degree program, eliminating certain costs or fees associated with in-person learning.
+As long as a school is accredited, you can apply for federal financial aid to offset costs.

 4. Class schedule flexibility

-Accelerated programs can be appealing to nontraditional students, many of whom have full-time jobs or families.
-Since accelerated programs are often online, they’re typically easier for professional students to attend while also managing their other responsibilities.
+Accelerated programs can appeal to nontraditional students, many of whom have full-time jobs or families.
+Since accelerated programs are often online, they’re typically easier for professional students to attend while managing their other responsibilities.

 5. Faster career advancement

 A significant benefit of an accelerated degree is the reduced time commitment, which means you can enter the job force sooner.
-Whether you’re looking to begin your career or change it, you won’t wait as long to finish your degree and embark on your professional goals
+Whether you want to begin your career or change it, you won’t wait as long to finish your degree and embark on your professional goals

 How do employers view accelerated degree programs?